Dungeonfy-Programmers/SciFy/README.md

 ## Features
 - Hotkeys for useful commands (`/warp`, `/ec`, `/guide`)
 - Custom health bar
+- Auto-Welcome

 ## Roadmap
 _Currently in beta so expect bugs._
 - Right shift menu to enable and disable mods (100%)
 - Health & Food bars replaced with dynamic bar similar to EXP bar (100%)
-- Auto-Welcome (20%) **WARNING: This feature may prove to be annoying, in which case we will remove it.**
+- Auto-Welcome (100%) **WARNING: This feature may prove to be annoying, in which case we will remove it.**
 - Fishing notifications (0%)
 - Macros (100%)
 - Miningfy Initial Support (100%)
 - Update to latest game version (100%)
-- Implement Language Support
+- Implement Language Support (100%)

 ## Currently supported servers